Parallelize Single-Site Dynamics up to Dobrushin Criterion: Introduction

-\paragraph{Condition for efficient parallel simulation.} The parallel simulation is efficient under a condition that is formulated in the same way as the Dobrushin's conditions, but is a lot weaker in scale. \begin{definition}[Dobrushin's influence matrix~\cite{dobrushin1970prescribing} ] The \emph{Dobruschin's influence matrix} $\InfMat\in\mathbb{R}_{\ge 0}^{V\times V}$ for the single-site dynamics on graph $G=(V,E)$ specified by $\{P_v^{\tau}\}$ is defined as:
+\paragraph{Dobrushin's criterion.} The parallel simulation is efficient under a condition formulated similarly to Dobrushin's conditions, but is significantly weaker in scale. \begin{definition}[Dobrushin's influence matrix~\cite{dobrushin1970prescribing} ] The \emph{Dobrushin's influence matrix} $\InfMat\in\mathbb{R}_{\ge 0}^{V\times V}$ for the single-site dynamics on the graph $G=(V,E)$ specified by $\{P_v^{\tau}\}$ is defined as: